ivkontiny/GoGreen/README.md

 - After the installation is finished, run the appropriate file for your operating system:
 	- gogreen.bat for windows users
 	- gogreen.sh for linux users

+To run all the tests for this project, one can simply run: mvn test

 # Contributors: